What is a dust mite?

 mites is to limit your child's exposure.
 If your child is allergic to dust mites, decrease

 their exposure with the following:

-If your child has allergies or asthma and sleeps in a bunk bed, he or she should sleep
+hide-a-bed.
+If your child has allergies or asthma and sleeps in a bunk bed, they should

 Mattress and box spring.
 Place all mattresses and box springs in zippered, dust-proof covers.
 These should

 have pores that are too small to let the dust mites get into your mattress and box

 spring.
 Tape over the zippers with electrical or duct tape.

 Pillows.
 Put pillows in zippered, dust-proof covers with pores too small to let the dust mites

 get into pillows.
 Pillows should be made of synthetic fiber.
 Don't use foam, feather,

 or down pillows.